ben-grande/qusal/README.md

 reuse spdx
 ```

-You can also check these information manually by checking in the file header,
+You can also check these information manually by looking in the file header,
-a companion `.license` or in `.reuse/dep5`.
+a companion `.license` file or in `.reuse/dep5`.

-Here is a brief summary as of October 2023:

-- Source code is licensed under GPL-3.0-or-later;
-- Documentation is licensed under CC-BY-SA-4.0; and
-- Configuration and data files are licensed under CC0-1.0.
+All licenses are present in the LICENSES directory.